 Career and Salary Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports that employment of medical records and health information technicians was projected to grow 15% between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment of medical records and health information technicians was projected to grow much faster than average by 11% between 2018 and 2028.
 The increase in the number of medical exams and procedures performed is a large factor contributing to this job growth.
-The BLS also reports that medical records and health information technicians earned a median annual salary of $37,110 in May 2015.
+The BLS also reports that medical records and health information technicians earned a median annual salary of $40,350 in May 2018.

 Educational Requirements for a Career in Medical Insurance Coding